 - Students can take the exam before all the NEA units are completed.
 This is classed as a 'practice attempt' - 'Practice attempts' do not count towards the student's overall grade or in performance tables.
-The student will be issued with a unit result only - When the student has completed all the NEA units, if you do not make a certification entry when you enter for the exam, the exam will be classed as a practice attempt unless you make a late certification entry or a certification entry in a subsequent series - If a student takes the exam again after a practice attempt, the result of the latest attempt will count towards the qualification result, even if the practice attempt result was higher - An NEA unit can be re-submitted once before the overall qualification is awarded.
-We will use the best result of both attempts towards the qualification result.
+The student will be issued with a unit result only - When the student has completed all the NEA units, if you do not make a certification entry when you enter for the exam, the exam will be classed as a practice attempt unless you make a late certification entry or a certification entry in a subsequent series - If a student takes the exam again after a practice attempt, the result of the latest attempt will count towards the qualification result, even if the practice attempt result was higher - Work for each NEA assignment can be re-submitted once before the overall qualification is awarded.